Llywelwyn/pda/README.md

     cp          # Copy a value.
     mv          # Move a value.
     del         # Delete a value.
-    del-db      # Delete a whole database.
+    del-store   # Delete a whole store.
-    list-dbs    # List all databases.
+    list-stores # List all stores.
-    dump        # Export a database as NDJSON. restore     # Imports NDJSON into a database. init        # Initialise or fetch a Git repo for version control. sync        # Export, commit, pull, restore, and push changes. git         # Run git in the pda VCS repository.
+    dump        # Export a store as NDJSON. restore     # Imports NDJSON into a store. init        # Initialise or fetch a Git repo for version control. sync        # Export, commit, pull, restore, and push changes. git         # Run git in the pda VCS repository.